gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 @note The support for VBL and LCD handlers is currently under consideration and subject to change in newer versions of gbdk-nes.

-### Caveat: Make sure to call wait_vbl_done on every frame
+### Caveat: Make sure to call vsync on every frame

-On the GB, the call to wait_vbl_done is an optional call that serves two purposes:
+On the GB, the call to vsync is an optional call that serves two purposes:

 1. It provides a consistent frame timing for your game
 2. It allows future register writes to be synchronized to the screen

-On gbdk-nes the second point is no longer true, because writes need to be made to the shadow registers *before* wait_vbl_done is called.
+On gbdk-nes the second point is no longer true, because writes need to be made to the shadow registers *before* vsync is called.

-But the wait_vbl_done call serves three other very important purposes:
+But the vsync call serves three other very important purposes:

 A. It calls the optional VBL handler, where shadow registers can be written (and will later be picked up by the actual vblank NMI handler)
 B. It repeatedly calls the optional LCD handler up to MAX_LCD_ISR_CALLS times.
 After each call, PPU shadow registers are stored into a buffer that will later be used by timed code in the NMI to handle mid-frame changes for screen splits / sprite hiding / etc.
 C. It calls flush_shadow_attributes so that updates to background attributes actually get written to PPU memory

-For these reasons you should always include a call to wait_vbl_done if you expect to see any graphical updates on the screen.
+For these reasons you should always include a call to vsync if you expect to see any graphical updates on the screen.

 ### Caveat: Do all status bar scroll movement in LCD handlers to mitigate glitches

 The fake LCD ISR system is not bullet-proof.
 In particular, it has a problem where lag frames can cause the shadow register updates in LCD handlers not to be ready in time for when the timed code in the NMI handler would be called.
-This will effectively cause all those updates to be missing for one frame and glitched scroll updates.
+This will effectively cause all those updates to be missing for one frame, and result in glitched scroll updates.

 There is currently no complete work-around for this problem other than avoiding lag frames altogether.
 But the glitch can be made less distracting by making sure only the status bar glitches rather than the main background.

-maIf you are using LCD handlers to achieve a top-screen stationary status bar, it is recommended that you follow the following guidelines to make sure the background itself has consistent scrolling:
+If you are using LCD handlers to achieve a top-screen stationary status bar, it is recommended that you follow the following guidelines to make sure the background itself has consistent scrolling:
 * Use move_bkg either in your main loop or in the VBL handler, to set the level scrolling
 * Use move_bkg in the first invocation of the LCD handler, to set the (stationary) status bar scroll position
 * Use move_bkg in the second invocation of the LCD handler, to reset the background scrolling